-The software experience on the Galaxy S20 Ultra is pretty similar to other recent Samsung devices.
+The software experience on the Galaxy S20 Ultra is pretty good like other Samsung devices.

 Then stream music to any speakers you’re already connected to.
 Samsung is also partnered with Google to integrate duo video calling straight into the phone dialer.

 This is undoubtedly to give Android users a similar experience to FaceTime on the iPhone and the Galaxy S20 Ultra is the first phone to support 1080p video streams during video calls.

 The 865 processor is pretty power efficient and the Galaxy S20 Ultra is packing a massive 5000 mAh battery.

 But even so we were reaching single digit battery percentages by the end of some days which isn’t quite what we were hoping for.

 That being said, we’ve heard from plenty of other reviewers that battery life on their units has actually been pretty great even with 120 Hertz enabled, so your mileage may vary.

 But at the very least this should still be enough to get you through a full day even with heavy usage.
 Another area where you’re going to be noticing a difference is in battery life.